gustavocelani/shell_scripts/lxd/monitored_environment/README.md

 This machine is on DMZ network that has access to internet under firewall rules.
 It is responsable to access all another machines using SSHv2.

+### Proxy

+This machine is on DMZ network that has access to internet under firewall rules.
+It provides a HTTPS Reverse Proxy with Load Balancer on port 443 powered by Nginx.

 ### WWW1 and WWW2

 This machines are on WEB network that has no access to internet under firewall rules.
 Each one provides a HTTP Web Server on port 80 powered by Nginx.

-### Proxy

-This machine is on DMZ network that has access to internet under firewall rules.
-It provides a HTTPS Reverse Proxy with Load Balancer on port 443 powered by Nginx.

 ### Log Server

 This machine is on SERVERS network that has no access to internet under firewall rules.
 It provides a centralized log server powered by Rsyslog and LogAnalyzer.

+### Log Server

+This machine is on SERVERS network that has no access to internet under firewall rules.
+It provides a centralized network management server powered by Zabbix.

 ## Hardening